hannahhb/LLM4RL_multi_agent/Readme.md

 python main.py train --task SimpleDoorKey --savedir train --n_itr 4000 --use_teacher_policy
 ```

-can go for ~10k for more comprehensive results
+can go for ~10k for more comprehensive results.

+For pure RL implementation,

 ```bash
 python main.py train --task SimpleDoorKey --savedir train --n_itr 4000
 ```

-for pure RL implementation

 <!--to train with given query result from LLM as teacher,